grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Excellent.
 They might hear us on ship-to-ship."
 Percy pulled down the radio mic and called out into the water for Shakes.

-"_Prospect!_ Captain Shakes here.
-I fucking read you.
-Nice to hear you didn't go down with that last fucking torp."
+"_Prospect_!
+Captain Shakes here.
+I read you.
+Nice to hear you didn't go down with that last torp."

 "Indeed.
-Unfortunately Gregory here has a theory that now those fuckers are after us for another ramming.
+Unfortunately Gregory here has a theory that now the _Grackle_ is after us for another ramming.
 Based on the speed they've put on, I'm inclined to agree with him.
 So... what's the plan now?"

-"Aye, fuck.
+"Aye.
 Well Hemi says he still thinks he can take them down.
 He just needs to deliver one of his devices to a weaker part of their sub than the ram --- which is what they detonated the last one with."

 "And how is he going to do that?"

-"Fuck if I know.
+"No idea.
 I'm just steering the boat the way the Boss says.
 Hang on..."
 A few seconds of static came across the radio, and then Shakes picked up again.
 "Hemi says you should just keep running --- make evasive moves if you can.
 He's going to maneuver us into position to deliver a second device."

 "OK Shakes.
 But keep in mind we're down to maybe 15 minutes on the battery here.
 As soon as we're out, we're a dead-still target for a boat with an intention to ram."

 Another second passed.
-"Hemi says --- fuckin' get this --- 'he will take your remaining battery into his calculations.'"
+"Hemi says --- get this --- 'he will take your remaining battery into his calculations.'"

-"If anyone beside Hemi had said that to me, I would not be able to take it as any kind of fucking reassurance.
-Don't fucking sink Shakes --- I need Hemi back."
+"If anyone beside Hemi had said that to me, I would not be able to take it as any kind of reassurance.
+Don't sink Shakes --- I need Hemi back."

-"Don't you fuckers sink either --- I've gotten used to the fuckin' hot meals on your boat!
+"Don't you sink either --- I've gotten used to the hot meals on your boat!
 Out."
 Shakes clicked off.

 As Percy hung the mic back up above her head, Bastian reached one long finger out and fruitlessly tapped the battery gauge.